lreis2415/SEIMS/doc/en/get_started/download_installation.md

-2.1 Download and Installation {#download_installation}
+Download and Installation {#getstart_download_installation}
 ======================================================

 [TOC]

-SEIMS is hosted on Github (https://github.com/lreis2415/SEIMS).
-SEIMS is dependent on several open-source software, e.g., GDAL (https://www.gdal.org/) and mongo-c-driver (https://github.com/mongodb/mongo-c-driver).
+SEIMS is hosted on [Github](https://github.com/lreis2415/SEIMS).
+SEIMS is dependent on several open-source software, e.g., [GDAL](https://www.gdal.org/) and[mongo-c-driver](https://github.com/mongodb/mongo-c-driver).
 Currently, there are no compiled binaries for distribution, but only through source code.

 Users are encouraged to download and install (means compile from the source code) SEIMS manually.
 Generally, the `master` branch of SEIMS repository (https://github.com/lreis2415/SEIMS/tree/master) is the relative stable version, while the `dev` branch reflects the latest development changes and now is the default branch.

 Users are highly recommended to take a look at the automatic workflow of installation and testing of SEIMS on Windows, Linux, and macOS through GitHub actions:

 [![Build on Windows using MSVC](https://github.com/lreis2415/SEIMS/actions/workflows/Build_on_Windows.yml/badge.svg)](https://github.com/lreis2415/SEIMS/actions/workflows/Build_on_Windows.yml)

 [![Build on Ubuntu using GCC](https://github.com/lreis2415/SEIMS/actions/workflows/Build_on_Linux.yml/badge.svg)](https://github.com/lreis2415/SEIMS/actions/workflows/Build_on_Linux.yml)

 [![Build on macOS using AppleClang](https://github.com/lreis2415/SEIMS/actions/workflows/Build_on_macOS.yml/badge.svg)](https://github.com/lreis2415/SEIMS/actions/workflows/Build_on_macOS.yml)

 The configuration yml scripts are located in `SEIMS/.github/workflows`.